artrimk/secNB_SMS_Bigrams/README.md

 1) https://www.youtube.com/watch?v=P_GxSmAwDfg&list=PLN2gEfNq4GvfUYJx1aBE7R8bIAXt4JK2P
 2) TBD

-Open the solution using Visual Studio 2017.
+Link to the dataset:
+SMS Spam Collection v.1 Data Set.
+Accessed: Jun.
+2021.
+[Online].
+Available: http://www.dt.fee.unicamp.br/~tiago/smsspamcollection

+The pre-processed dataset is already included with the uploaded secNB_SMS_Bigrams.rar package of the project.
+Just download & extract it and open the solution using Visual Studio 2017 or any other IDE of your choice.
 Set the SEALExamples as the start-up project.
 The implementation uses Microsoft's SEAL library v3.2 found in https://github.com/microsoft/SEAL
 For better communication and computation costs (performances), run the code in Release mode.

 For any inqueries you can contact me by artrimq@gmail.com or artrimk@sabanciuniv.edu